-Paul-Samuel Armour/ Andrew Richardson Isle Heritaae CIC Sheets and Shoes In another of our occasional articles looking at how people lived in the Lossenham area, this menth I'd like to share with you the inventory of a Tudor man, William Browning of Sandhurst, who died in 1566.
-Inventories were made at the time of death and William's suggests he had been a man of modest means: he had only dd in his purse and all of his clothes added up only to los.
-Sadly no will survives for him but his inventory also records '2 beds, 2 bolsters, 2 blankets, 2 bed covers, 2 pillows and 3 pairs of sheets', so we might guess that he lived alone or with only one other. - 😤 - The most interesting things in William's inventory are 12 pairs of new shoes' and 1 pair of old wearing boots'.
+Paul-Samuel Armour/ Andrew Richardson Isle Heritage CIC

+Sheets and Shoes

+In another of our occasional articles looking at how people lived in the Lossenham area, this month I'd like to share with you the inventory of a Tudor man, William Browning of Sandhurst, who died in 1566.
+Inventories were made at the time of death and William's suggests he had been a man of modest means: he had only 6d in his purse and all of his clothes added up only to 10s.
+Sadly no will survives for him but his inventory also records '2 beds, 2 bolsters, 2 blankets, 2 bed covers, 2 pillows and 3 pairs of sheets', so we might guess that he lived alone or with only one other.

+The most interesting things in William's inventory are '12 pairs of new shoes' and '1 pair of old wearing boots'.
 The latter were probably his own, but the new shoes?
-Was he probably his own, but the new shoes?
 Was he a shoemaker?
 Tudor shoemakers were either cordwainers, who used new leather, or cobblers who mended old shoes.
 Yet William left no spare leather, no knives or nails, thread, awls or lasts.
 Of course, it is possible he had already passed those on to a business partner or relative.
 But if so, why not also the shoes?
-Perhaps he (or his wife?) were Tudor exmenses of the shoe-addicts we see Used the shoesh reliable in (or his with ry were Tudor examples of the shoe-addicts we see today?
-Sadly, we'll never know, but through William's inventory we catch a tantalising glimpse of the addities and intricacies of a life once led, in a world now lost to us.
-Rebecca Warrer
+Perhaps he (or his wife?) were Tudor examples of the shoe-addicts we see today?
+Sadly, we'll never know, but through William's inventory we catch a tantalising glimpse of the oddities and intricacies of a life once led, in a world now lost to us.